Contrastive Learning with Stronger Augmentations: CLSA: Contrastive Learning with Stronger Augmentations

 1) \textbf{The design of positive pairs}: For the positive pairs, the data augmentation is carefully designed.
 In SimCLR~\cite{chen2020simple}, it carefully designed color-jittering, Gaussian blurring transformations to further augment random cropped views.
 In InfoMin~\cite{tian2020makes} explored the effect of different data augmentations in contrastive pre-training and has shown some combinations of data augmentation can further improve compared to MoCo~\cite{chen2020improved} or SimCLR~\cite{chen2020simple}.

 2) \textbf{The design of negative pairs}: For the negative pairs, researchers have explored a large number of approaches to improve the number and the quality of negative pairs.
 For example, InstDisc~\cite{wu2018unsupervised} first deployed memory bank~(negative pool) to keep track of feature embeddings of previous batches as negative pairs, which greatly improved the performance by a large pool of negatives.
 MoCo~\cite{he2020momentum,chen2020improved} further improved the quality of negatives by using momentum encoder as key encoder $g_\theta$.
 SimCLR~\cite{chen2020simple} kept a balance of quality and number of negatives by utilizing large batch online training and using other instances in the same batch serving as negatives for optimizing contrastive loss.
-The potential and possibility of negatives have been fully explored in various perspectives and greatly improved representation learning.
+Recently, AdCo~\cite{hu2020adco} even utilized an adversarial memory bank to serve as negative pairs, where the memory bank can be trained to generate negative features by end-to-end training.
+In short, the potential of negatives have been fully explored in various perspectives and greatly improved representation learning.

-Nevertheless, the potential of positive pairs is still lacking enough studies.
-As illustrated aforementioned, the two views of the same instance in contrastive learning are not transformed aggressively so that they can still be viewed as the same instance.
-InfoMin~\cite{tian2020makes} has proved there still existing unexplored patterns exposed by different combinations of weak augmentations.
+Nevertheless, the construction of positive pairs has not received enough attention and studies yet.
+As aforementioned, the two views of the same instance in contrastive learning are not transformed aggressively so that they can still be viewed as the same instance.
+InfoMin~\cite{tian2020makes} has proved model can learn more information by different combinations of weak augmentations.
 That inspired us that augmentations for positive pairs can leverage possible semantic information for the encoder to learn.
 Furthermore, we do not want to rely on the carefully designed augmentation for training.
 Instead, we aim to explore a general and robust approach to learn from infinite data augmentations.